xjtunk/VirtualMultipath/README.md

 # Running the tests

 To run the code, you only need to change the variable *fname* in Line 6 to the corresponding dataset name, then run the *main* function.

+If you have any questions, please contact xjtunk@163.com